itsakettle/ocd-twitter/README.md

 # ocd-twitter

-A ruby app to capture tweets with the OCD in them and store them in dynamo.
+A ruby app to capture tweets with OCD in them and store them in dynamo.